android/performance-samples/README.md

 ## BenchmarkSample

-Primary sample showing how to use the Benchmark library to benchmark library modules.
+Sample showing how to use the Benchmark library to benchmark library modules.

-## BenchmarkAppSample

-Work in progress sample, showing how to benchmark with a `com.android.test` module.

 ### Reporting Issues